ishan1510/Fabric/README.md

 # Fabric
-This will have all resources related to Microsoft Fabric Blogs and Demo's
+This Repository will have all resources related to my Microsoft Fabric Blogs and Demo's.